 A reference group, facilitated by our Indigenous Cultural Program Creative Producer, and composing of six Indigenous leaders, artists and academics is the central guiding committee for all activities undertaken through the Indigenous Cultural Program.
-Elders-in-residence, Aunty Carolyn Briggs and Uncle Larry Walsh, work closely with Footscray Community Arts Centre, mentoring artists and community.
+Elders-in-residence, Arweet Carolyn Briggs and Uncle Larry Walsh, work closely with Footscray Community Arts Centre, mentoring artists and community.

-About Aunty Carolyn Briggs
+About Arweet Carolyn Briggs

-Aunty Carolyn Briggs is a Boonwurrung elder from Victoria who is recognised as a keeper of the history and genealogies of her people.
+Arweet Carolyn Briggs is a Boonwurrung elder from Victoria who is recognised as a keeper of the history and genealogies of her people.
 She says, ‘It’s about the strength of families, our heritage and the sense of belonging to place.’

 About Uncle Larry Walsh

 Uncle Larry Walsh is a local Aboriginal cultural leader and storyteller.
 He particularly loves working with the younger generation as he sees them as the torch-bearers of the future.
 Inspired by his local Aboriginal community, plus his own Kulin ancestral blood connections to his country, Uncle is one of the only senior Elders in Melbourne who focuses specifically on storytelling, ensuring the cultural continuity of his ancient oral traditions.

 It’s important to note that Uncle Larry is a pure storyteller.
 He sees his focus being on the oral tradition, the story – as an important expression and make up of Aboriginal culture.
 He wishes to display that Aboriginal people live as much in the modern world as intimately as they are connected to their past.